-Hyperandrogenism is one of the cardinal features of PCOS, however, in isolation is still not sufficient for a positive diagnosis.
-Hirsutism and acne are two of the major clinical markers of hyperandrogenism; although male-pattern hair loss and a type of hyperpigmentation, known as acanthosis nigricans, have also been well documented.
+- Hyperandrogenism is one of the cardinal features of PCOS, however, in isolation is still not sufficient for a positive diagnosis.
+Hirsutism and acne are two of the major clinical markers of hyperandrogenism; although male-pattern hair loss and a type of hyperpigmentation, known as acanthosis nigricans, can also manifest in PCOS sufferers.
 Biochemically, confirmation of hyperandrogenism usually comes from measuring the levels of circulating testosterone in the blood.

 Recent work has suggested that some people are born with a genetic polymorphism that causes heightened levels of anti-Müllerian hormone, and this seems to predispose them to PCOS-like symptoms in adulthood.
-It is also thought that although PCOS is typically diagnosed in adulthood, some children might have the condition.
-Unfortunately, symptoms can be masked by normal pubertal development events as it can take up to two years for the menstrual cycle to become regular.
+However, more research into novel genetic markers of the disease is needed to improve diagnosis.
+Although PCOS is typically diagnosed in adulthood, the first symptoms may actually arise during adolescence.
+Unfortunately, these symptoms can be masked by normal pubertal development events as it can take up to two years for the menstrual cycle to become regular.

 - El Hayak, S, et al. “Poly Cystic Ovarian Syndrome: An Updated Overview.”
 Frontiers in Physiology, vol. 7, 5 Apr.
 2016, p.
 124., doi:10.3389/fphys.2016.00124.